 The camera helped photographer capture a mirrored copy of their subject, unlike painters whose representation can be influenced by admiration or a level of artistic contribution.

-With portrait photography the time a subject needed to spend in sitting was greatly reduced.
+With portrait photography, the time a subject needed to spend in sitting was greatly reduced.
 Although in early, such as with the Daguerreotype, this sitting time was much greater than now.

 The concept of photography has very deep, even mysterious, roots spread through the annals of our history.
-An example such as “The Shroud of Turin” indicates that some sort of photography process could of been applied or experimented with as early as 12th or 13th century.
+An example such as “The Shroud of Turin” indicates that some sort of photography process could have been applied or experimented with as early as 12th or 13th century.
 However, a revolutionary new invention was about to drastically change the traditional way of creating portraits, the development of photography marked the begging of a new era for the art of portraiture.

-Although the earliest cameras were enormous in size and incapable of saving the image, eventually with lots of hard work and experimentation in 1837 the first, useful enough for capturing portraits, photographic process was developed by Louis Daguerre.
+Although the earliest cameras were enormous in size and incapable of saving the image, eventually with lots of hard work and experimentation in 1837 the first, useful enough for capturing portraits, the photographic process was developed by Louis Daguerre.

-In the middle of the 19th century portrait photography was already paving its way to success among the social layers of the western societies.
+In the middle of the 19th-century portrait photography was already paving its way to success among the social layers of western societies.
 Although being able to produce only black and white images in comparison to paintings, portrait studios became more popular due to its affordability and shortened sitting time for the subject.
 Most of this was thanks to improved photographic technologies such as the development of daguerreotype and calotype emulsions, capturing images with greater details and shortened exposure times.